-Odefsey can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of lactic acid in the blood), liver problems, severe skin rash and allergic reactions, and depression or mood changes.
+Odefsey can cause serious side effects.
+These include a buildup ofin the blood ( ), problems, severe skin rash and allergic reactions, and or mood changes.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: